What is Hydrogen Sulfide (H2S)? Origins, Impact, and Solutions

 H2S stands for “hydrogen sulfide,” a dangerous gas that appears as the result of natural gas drilling and crude oil drilling.
 It’s also a by-product of natural gas and oil production, a result of the treatment of wastewater, and shows up in sewers and various utility facilities.
 Chemically, H2S is the direct product of the microscopic deterioration of certain organic substances that takes place where there is no oxygen.
 The telltale sign of the presence of H2S gas is a repulsive, rotten-egg odor that is virtually invisible because it is colorless.
 More importantly, the gas is also highly corrosive, extremely flammable, and dangerously poisonous.
 Even death can result from improper monitoring for the presence of H2S, which can stop cellular respiration in the human body.

-H2S Awareness Safety Training
+H2S Awareness Training for Workplace Safety |

 Why You Need Training in H2S Safety?